getpatchwork/patchwork/docs/deployment.md

 | application | 10.1.1.2   |

-We will use the database server to, ostensibly enough, host the database for the patchwork instance.
-The application server, on the other hand, will host the patchwork instance along with the required reverse proxy and WSGI HTTP servers.
+We will use the database server to, ostensibly enough, host the database for the Patchwork instance.
+The application server, on the other hand, will host the Patchwork instance along with the required reverse proxy and WSGI HTTP servers.

 We expect a Ubuntu 15.04 installation on each of these hosts: commands,